 As part of their preparedness for nuclear/radiological emergencies, federal agencies participate in exercises to test and evaluate response plans.

-This document provides communications guidance for domestic nuclear power plant (NPP) incidents, including sample text and suggested answers to anticipated public and media questions.
+The Communicating During and After a Nuclear Power Plant Incident June 2013 provides communications guidance for domestic nuclear power plant (NPP) incidents, including sample text and suggested answers to anticipated public and media questions.
 This document also provides background information explaining roles and responsibilities across all levels of government during an NPP incident.
 While primarily created for federal leaders who will speak to the public, this document should also complement the routinely exercised communication materials used by state, local, and tribal officials.

-This document is a resource for emergency responders and federal, state, local, tribal, and territorial officials communicating with the public in the immediate aftermath of an improvised nuclear detonation in the United States.
+Improvised Nuclear Device Response and Recovery: Communicating in the Immediate Aftermath is a resource for emergency responders and federal, state, local, tribal, and territorial officials communicating with the public in the immediate aftermath of an improvised nuclear detonation in the United States.
 An interagency group of federal communicators and radiation technical experts developed the messages in this document.
 Participating federal agencies include the U.S. Department of Agriculture (USDA), Centers for Disease Control and Prevention (CDC), Environmental Protection Agency (EPA), FEMA, Food and Drug Administration (FDA), Department of Energy (DOE), National Nuclear Security Administration (NNSA), and U.S. Department of Homeland Security (DHS).